-As part of the site preparation works for the Tetra, it is proposed to also construct the site works for the future Cingu including the access driveways, pad, and stormwater management.
+As part of the site preparation works for the Tetra, it is proposed to also construct the site works for the future Cingu.
 Both proposed facilities are adjacent to each other and will share a common driveway.
-The only work external to the facility for the Cingu site is the trenching for the connection point.
+The only additional work, beyond that required for this development, to prepare the site for the Cingu facility is the construction of the pad.

 It is proposed to set the edge of the proposed pads approximately 150mm above the existing ground levels and provide an even grade from the northwest corner to the southeast corner.
 The proposed pads will generally follow the contour of the existing ground levels.
-The Tetra site will generate a fill volume of $439.7 \,\mathrm{m}^3$ and the Cingu site will generate a fill volume of $432.3 \,\mathrm{m}^3$ , that is a total fill volume of $872 \,\mathrm{m}^3$ .
-This will consist of $416 \,\mathrm{m}^3$ for the compacted gravel pavement and $456 \,\mathrm{m}^3$ of select material to either be imported or sourced from a suitable location on-site, including trench spoil.
+The Tetra site will generate a fill volume of 439.7m3 and the Cingu site will generate a fill volume of 432.3m3, that is a total fill volume of 872m3.
+This will consist of 416m3 for the compacted gravel pavement and 456m3 of select material to either be imported or sourced from a suitable location on-site, including trench spoil.
 Refer to Appendix E.

-The connection point to the facility has been designed by Northrop and Certified by Ausgrid.
-The proposed connection point is located at the intersection of Segenhoe Street and Gordon Street.
-This will require approximately 149m of trenching on site and approximately 223m of trenching in Segenhoe Street.
+The connection point to the existing power infrastructure is within the site, with a total length of approximately 49m.
+The trenching for the connection point will be carried out in conjunction with the earthworks for the proposed pad.
 For further details of the connection works, refer to the Northrop plans which have been certified by Ausgrid.
 Refer to Appendix J - Ausgrid Certified Plans.